Trade Training Opportunities

 Applications are open to year 12 and 13 students who have at least NCEA Level 1, and are focused, committed to learning and keen to work towards a career in the trades.
 Speak to Mrs Phillips, the Trades Academy Coordinator for Nelson College.
 Read more on the TOTSTA website or download the Trades Academy Full Course Brochure.

 Nelson College offers 20 trade related courses including: Trade Building, Automotive Engineering, Engineering and light fabrication, Industrial Engineering, Basic joinery, Carpentry and Food and Hospitality.

 Industry visits are incorporated into the course and students can be offered voluntary work placements if desired.

 Gateway opens a pathway from school to the world of work.
 This course offers Year 11–13 students one day a week in an industry work placement, which gives an opportunity to blend school study with workplace learning and experience.
 It delivers a hands on approach to learning that leads to nationally recognised industry qualifications.

-Students who wish to apply for acceptance on the Gateway programme must submit an application form and attend an interview with the Careers team in Term 4.
-Prior to a work placement, students need to demonstrate to the Careers team a level of responsibility and a work ready attitude.
+Students who wish to apply for acceptance into the Gateway Programme must discuss this with the Gateway Coordinator as places are limited.
+Prior to a work placement, students need to demonstrate to the Gateway Coordinator a level of responsibility and a work ready attitude.